collective-soundworks/soundworks/README.md

 ## Overview

-`soundworks` follows a client / server architecture where the server is written using [Node.js](https://nodejs.org/) and clients can be either regular browser clients but also Node.js clients running for example on a Raspberry Pi.
+`soundworks` follows a client / server architecture where the server is written using [Node.js](https://nodejs.org/) and clients can be either regular browser clients or Node.js clients running for example on a Raspberry Pi.

 ![high-level-architecture](./resources/high-level-architecture.png)

-The core of the framework is very minimal and dedicated at doing the following:
+The core of the framework is very minimal and dedicated at handling:
   - Http(s) server and basic routing
   - WebSockets initialization
   - Processes initialization
   - Distributed state management

-`soundworks` can be extended with services to reuse common logic such as audio file loading, clock synchronisation, etc. Each service leaves in a separate repo for better modularity and simplify version management.
+`soundworks` can be extended with services to reuse common logic such as audio file loading, clock synchronisation, etc. Each service leaves in a separate repo for better modularity and to simplify version management.

 ## Installation